Leesburg Wrongful Termination Attorney

-Virginia, like most every other states in the country, is an at-will employment state, meaning that employers do not owe their employees any reason for firing them or letting them go.
+Virginia, like many other states, is an at-will employment state, meaning that employers do not owe their employees any reason for firing them or letting them go.
 Because of this, a worker who was fired might find that they are hard pressed to claim wrongful termination.
 However, there are instances in which an employer can overstep their rights and wrongfully terminate an individual’s employment status.
 The exceptions to the at-will employment rule include terminating an individual for discriminatory reasons, terminating an individual for retaliation reasons, and terminating an individual despite a contract provision that expressly prohibits termination unless certain criteria are met.

 Grounds for a Wrongful Termination Lawsuit in Virginia